wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Q:**&ensp;It requires intelligence and energy to build and maintain a living body.
 Where do they come from?

 **M:**&ensp;There is only imagination.
 The intelligence and power are all used up in your imagination.
 It has absorbed you so completely that you just cannot grasp how far from reality you have wandered.
-No doubt, imagination is richly creative.
+No doubt, imagination is richly creätive.
 Universe within universe are built on it.
 Yet they are all in space and time, past and future, which just do not exist.

 **Q:**&ensp;I recently read a report about a little girl who was very cruelly handled in her early childhood.
 She was badly mutilated and disfigured and grew up in an orphanage, completely estranged from its surroundings.
 This little girl was quiet and obedient, but completely indifferent.
 One of the nuns who was looking after the children was convinced that the girl was not mentally retarded, but merely withdrawn, irresponsive.
 A psychoänalyst was asked to take up the case and for two full years he would see the child once a week and try to break the wall of isolation.
 She was docile and well-behaved, but would give no attention to her doctor.
 He brought her a toy house with rooms and movable furniture and dolls representing a father, mother and their children.
 It brought out a response — the girl became interested.
 One day the old hurts revived and came to the surface.
 Gradually she recovered, a number of operations brought back her face and body to normal and she grew into an efficient and attractive young woman.
 It took the doctor more than five years, but the work was done.
 He was a real <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>!
 He did not put down conditions nor talk about readiness and eligibility.
 Without faith and without hope, out of love only, he tried and tried again.